 This weekend metal restoration project turned out pretty well.
 The old fuel tank stayed out of the recycling bin and I didn't have to buy a replacement.
-And the unique fish stencil has drawn some positive comments from others at the boat ramp.
+And the unique fish stencil has drawn some smiles and positive comments from others at the boat ramp.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Questions & Answers